15. The Artist – 2012

 The Hurt Locker is a superb film.
 Its combination of tension and trauma, and its unflinching and close-up look at dealing with the potential of death at every turn, is truly phenomenal.
 As is the star-making performance from Jeremy Renner.
 But it isn’t anyone’s favourite film, nor do its politics have the same impact that they used to.

-To date the only film directed by a woman to earn Best Picture at the Oscars, The Hurt Locker is perhaps more important socially and contextually than a lot of its rivals in this list, the significance of a woman finally earning the award of The Academy’s biggest prize being a breakthrough moment for women filmmakers that has yet to be replicated.
+The first film directed by a woman to earn Best Picture at the Oscars, The Hurt Locker is perhaps more important socially and contextually than a lot of its rivals in this list, the significance of a woman finally earning the award of The Academy’s biggest prize being a breakthrough moment for women filmmakers.

 The other nominees: Chocolat; Crouching Tiger: Hidden Dragon; Erin Brockovich; Traffic